Arronk/My-Coding-Journey/LogR2.md

 as part of Colt Steeles - Advanced Web Developer Bootcamp.
 I am struggling with this stuff still and think I will for some time to come.
 Bit flat at the moment with this slow down in progress

+## Day 20: 07.08.2018

+### Progress: Did some more work on Advanced Developer Bootcamp on Udemy

+Another long day and late start in the evening.
+Decided to keep going on the Udemy course and implemented a setInterval function that counts down to 0 in the console and then logs Ring Ring Ring!!! when it hit's zero seconds